How Polished is your Lead Capture – Would You Bet Money On it?

 Prepare for Paid Advertising

 Paid advertising also known as Pay Per Click, is for some, a form of advertising they couldn’t survive without.
 In a competitive market it may be a businesses only opportunity for visibility on line.
-This is especially true for small businesses whose bigger competitors out bank them in marketing dollars, affording them the top spots in organic search.
-You just might go broke trying to keep up.
+This is especially true for small businesses whose competitors out bank them in marketing dollars, affording them the top spots in organic search.
+You could go broke trying to keep up.

 Preventing Loss in Paid Advertising.

-Before you pay money to send traffic to your website be sure it is effective at what you want it to do.
-In other words, is your offer worth the effort you’re asking of them.
+Before you pay money to send traffic to your website, be sure it is effective at what you want it to do.
+In other words, is your offer worth the effort you’re asking.
 Are you competitive in your pricing?
 This is where you will spend the most time and probably the most frustration.
 If you have money to spare I would strongly recommend hiring a professional to implement the best lead capture strategy for your business.
 This can’t be done using methods you know work offline either, the internet is a species of its own.

 Understanding the Behaviors of Internet Traffic

 This is not easy.
 I repeat, this is not easy.
+The first thing you should ask yourself is, “what am I trying to do” If you want your visitors to “opt-in” what will you delight them with in return?
 Since the “how to” is lengthy and involved you will have to do some research.
-The methods you use will be different depending on what type of business you have.
+The methods you use will be different depending on what type of business you have or what method you are using.
 The bottom line is, you will not be successful in paid advertising until your presentation is polished and your offer so good, it’s nearly irresistible.
 I feel it’s safe to say that selling anything over $20.00 on the internet is twice as hard to do online as it is offline.
-It makes sense but you’d surprised at how many are disillusioned by the magic they think the internet is made of.
-What the internet did was put a lot of information in the hands of your customer.
-They now have the best research tool imaginable.
-So if you’re not competitve in your pricing vs offering – I’d advise you to reconsider being so.
+It makes sense but you’d be surprised at how many are disillusioned by an insidious misunderstanding of how the internet works.
+If your pricing is on the high end of your competitors, without actually being “better” – I’d advise you to reconsider that strategy.
 Consumers these days are extremely savvy.
 Make sure you are savvier than they are.

 Refine your Offer